HSLdevcom/jore4-jore3-importer/README.md

 ## Building the app

+The application is using jooq for ORM.
+To (re)generate the mapping classes, you need to have the ORM source database to be up and running and jooq connecting to it. `./development.sh generate:jooq` spins up the database and generates the ORM classes.

 Note that the `dev` profile is only meant for use in your local development environment.
 To create a build to be used for deployment, compile and create a package using the `prod` profile:
 ```
 mvn clean package spring-boot:repackage -Pprod